 Poland – or Polska, as its inhabitants call it – is one of the most prosperous countries of the former Soviet bloc.
 Backed by EU accession on May 2004, more than 75 per cent of the country’s GDP is now produced in the private sector.
 The economy is well integrated with those of western European nations and inflation has been brought down to low levels.
 After an initial fall, output has been growing continuously for more than 10 years and, on average, Poles are much better off now than they were a decade ago.
 For this reason polish language services have gained new importance over the years.

 One of the effects of this expansion was the emergence of three groups of Slavonic languages: west, south and east.
-The West Slavonic group also comprises Czech and Slovak and despite a variety of differences between these languages, Poles, Czechs and Slovaks can easily understand one another without an interpreter.
+The West Slavonic group also comprises Czech and Slovak, and while they are closely related, these different languages are not fully mutually intelligible.

 Polish began to emerge around the 10th century, the process largely triggered by the establishment and development of the Polish state.
 Mieszko I, ruler of the Polanie from Wielkopolska, united a few culturally and linguistically related tribes from the basins of the Vistula and Odra before eventually accepting baptism in 966.
 With Christianity, Poland also adopted the Latin alphabet, which made it possible to write down Polish, until then existing only as a spoken language.

 The first manuscripts, produced by the clergy, were only in Latin, but occasionally they had to contain ethnically Slavonic names.
 Three documents with such insertions have survived from that period.
 The oldest of them is the Dagome judex, in which Mieszko I subordinated his state to pope.
 It was written c.
 990-992 and included a description of the duke’s lands with information on his two major cities, Gniezno and Cracow.